-Chapter 272, Section 77 of Massachusetts General Law prohibits animal abuse, neglect and cruelty.
+Chapter 272, Section 77 of Massachusetts General Law prohibits animal abuse, neglect, and cruelty.
 You can read the statute in full here.
-In Massachusetts, violation of this statute constitutes a felony crime.
+In Massachusetts, violation of this statute is a felony.
 Anyone convicted under M.G.L. chapter 272, section 77 is subject to five years imprisonment in state prison, 2.5 years in the house of corrections and/or a fine of up to $2,500.

 What is animal cruelty?

 - Failing to provide an animal with food and water, sanitation, protection from the elements, or proper veterinary care for disease or injury.